Content marketing has changed drastically in the past few years.

 Those old tactics no longer work.

-Search engines realised their users were complaining about all the low quality content they indexed, so they made a lot of changes that made those tactics nearly impossible.
+Search engines realized their users were complaining about all the low-quality content they indexed, so they made a lot of changes that made those tactics nearly impossible.

 Let’s say you wanted information on how to knit a baby blanket.

 You visited several links from the first two pages of Google that claimed to teach you “how to knit a baby blanket”,

 But everything you found was just basic information that said to get yarn, knitting needles, and a pattern and follow the pattern.

 You could have done that on your own, right?